EZroot/Unity3D-Scripts/README.md

-# Negotium
+# Unity3D-Scripts
-Old Unity3D game I created that has some useful Scripts and nice 3D art made in blender!
+Scripts from a previous game created in Unity3D (5.x) Also had some pretty art that I created in Blender.